-The assumptions of A{fmea} and A{trust} are specified in terms of probabilities of events like a sensor being unavailable.
+The assumptions of An{FMEA} and An{Trust} are specified in terms of probabilities of events like a sensor being unavailable.
 The probabilistic specification is convenient to capture statements that go beyond boolean logic, which happens often in domains related to rare or uncertain events and behaviors.
 Fault tolerance, cryptography, and wireless ad hoc networks are examples of such domains.

-Our analysis contracts methodology is relatively undeveloped in terms of probabilistic contracts.
-Although we can express them on case-by-case basis, there is no unified understanding of their syntax and semantics.
-In terms of semantics a big challenge is finding an appropriate model for probabilistic statements.
+A big challenge in verifying probabilistic statements is finding an appropriate model to express their semantics.
 Finding an axiomatic logical interpretation such as SMT is not practical unless a contract leads to a contradiction via theorems without considering the actual distributions, which is not a general case.
 Therefore we need to go beyond SMT in this verification.

-One approach is mapping an AADL model into a probabilistic semantic space.
-This would entail firstly incorporating some probabilistic logic like PCTL (Probabilistic Computation Tree Logic) [27] into the contracts language.
-Secondly and most importantly, one would need to create a AADL-based probabilistic state space models with such formalisms as Markov chains or Markov rewards [54].
-The role of these models would be to capture the behavior in a certain domain or subsystem, as we did with Promela models in [56].
+One approach may be mapping an AADL model into a probabilistic semantic space.
+This would entail firstly incorporating some probabilistic logic like PCTL (Probabilistic Computation Tree Logic) [24] into the contracts language.
+Secondly and most importantly, one would need to create a AADL-based probabilistic state space models with such formalisms as Markov chains or Markov rewards [50].
+The role of these models would be to capture the behavior in a certain domain or subsystem, as we did with Promela models in [52].
 Whether such models can be generalized beyond a single domain is another open research question.
-Finally, probabilistic model checking tools like PRISM [37] or MRMC (Markov Reward Model Checker) [34] needs to be integrated with the verification algorithms in ACTIVE VERIFIER.
-A less general alternative is building a custom verification solution for specific domains and contracts.
-For example, one could implement an algorithm in a general-purpose programming language to verify the assumptions of A{fmea} and A{trust} .
-This method would not provide the guarantees and generality of model-based approaches.
-However, it may be more practical in case general solutions are not scalable or even feasible.
-To summarize, the investigation of verification for probabilistic contracts is a major direction that we envision for future work.
+Finally, probabilistic model checking tools like PRISM [34] or MRMC (Markov Reward Model Checker) [32] would need to be integrated with the verification algorithms of the AC-